Jerantut District

-The Jerantut District is a district in north-eastern Pahang, Malaysia.
+The Jerantut District (Pahang Malay: Jerantet) is a district in north-eastern Pahang, Malaysia.
 Jerantut is home to the National Park.

 Being the largest district in Pahang, it bounds the northern states of Kelantan and Terengganu, in the south, Temerloh District and Maran District, in the west, Lipis District and Raub District and in the east, Kuantan District.
 Tembeling River, the main river in this district is one way to the National Park and the surrounding villages in Ulu Tembeling, as well as national highway 1508 from Jerantut town.

 The confluence of Tembeling and Jelai rivers form the Pahang River where it flows right through central Pahang before emptying into the South China Sea near the royal town Pekan.

 History

-During colonial rule, Jerantut was part of Kuala Lipis district.
+During colonial rule, Jerantut was part of Lipis District.
 In 1951 it was made an autonomous subdistrict (daerah kecil), with an Assistant Officer seconded from the Kuala Lipis district office.
 Jerantut was made a district in its own right in 1959, but it wasn't represented in parliament until 1974.